Course Outline

 - The k-means algorithm for clustering

-- Choosing the appropriate number of clusters
+- Selecting the appropriate number of clusters

 6. Measuring performance for classification